campbellkearns/archive_brandonkearns.github.io/_drafts/chia-seed.markdown

 title: Chia Seed
 ---

 What can we learn from the chia seed?

-When submerged, the chia seed absorbs the liquid around it.
-This brings it closer to the other chia seeds and creates a gel through which all of the chia seeds are connected.
+Tiny & dense.
+Rarely thought of but oh so powerful.
+When submerged in liquid, the chia seed takes on its surroundings gracefully.
+Rather than losing itself it embraces its surroundings bringing itself closer to the seeds around it.
+The seeds coalesce and create a gel that binds them together almost as if they are depending on one another to be able to endure this foreign environment.